nucypher/taco-web/README.md

 If you would like to contribute to the development of `taco-web`, please see our [Contributing Guide](CONTRIBUTING.md).
 You can also join our [Discord](https://discord.gg/threshold) and say hello!

+# Cryptography Notice

+This distribution includes cryptographic software.
+The country in which you currently reside may have restrictions on the import, possession, use, and/or re-export to another country of encryption software.
+BEFORE using any encryption software, please check your country's laws, regulations and policies concerning the import, possession, or use, and re-export of encryption software, to see if this is permitted.
+See http://www.wassenaar.org/ for more information.

+This software may be subject to the U.S. Export Administration Regulations (EAR), including ECCN 5D002, which covers information security software using or performing cryptographic functions with asymmetric algorithms.
+The source code is publicly available and is intended to qualify for treatment under EAR §742.15 and §734.3(b)(3).

+The project maintainers have submitted notification of this source code to:
+- crypt@bis.doc.gov
+- enc@nsa.gov

+The maintainers make no representation regarding your ability to import, export, or use this software in compliance with the laws of your jurisdiction.
+Users are responsible for complying with all applicable laws and regulations.